 The Power can be used for as long as the hero concentrates on it.
 If a victim gets beyond the sound of the Hypnotic Voice, he can attempt to resist every five turns.

 The Power comes in two varieties, automatic and deliberate.
 The automatic form is a permanent modification to the hero's voice.
 Every time she speaks, the Power can function.
-The automatic form is a permanent modification to the hero's voice.
-Every time she speaks, the Power can function.
 The deliberate form requires the hero to consciously alter his voice to manifest his Power.
-The player must choose which for the hero has.
-The automatic form costs a decrease of -2CS to the Power rank.
+The player must choose which form the hero has.
+The automatic form costs a decrease of 2CS to the Power rank.